rsfreitas/go-agentx/README.md

 If the connection to the snmp-daemon is lost, the client tries to reconnect.
 Therefor the property `ReconnectInterval` has be set.
 It specifies a duration that is waited before a re-connect is tried.
 If the client has open session or registrations, the client try to re-establish both on a successful re-connect.

+## Known issues

+Unmarshalling of response variables is not working properly and temporarily disabled

 ## Project